 On April 1, 2002, we adopted the provisions of Statement of Financial Accounting Standards ("SFAS") No. 145, "Rescission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections."
 The applicable portion of this Statement rescinds SFAS No. 4 "Reporting Gains and Losses from Extinguishment of Debt" which required all gains and losses from extinguishment of debt to be aggregated and, when material, classified as an extraordinary item net of related income tax effect.
-Accordingly, any gain or loss on extinguishment of debt that was classified as an extraordinary item in prior periods presented and that does not meet the criteria in APB Opinion No. 30 "Reporting the Results of Operations-Reporting the Effects of Disposal of a segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions" for classification as an extraordinary item, was reclassified.
+Accordingly, any gain or loss on extinguishment of debt that was classified as an extraordinary item in prior periods that does not meet the criteria in APB Opinion No. 30 "Reporting the Results of Operations-Reporting the Effects of Disposal of a segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions" for classification as an extraordinary item, was reclassified.
 As a result of adopting SFAS No. 145, the extraordinary gain on extinguishment of debt previously reported in the Consolidated Statements of Income for the three and six months ended June 30, 2001, was reclassified to Other expenses, net.
-The effect of this reclassification in the accompanying Condensed Consolidated Statements of Income was a decrease to Other expenses, net of \$30 and \$58, and an increase to income taxes of \$12 and \$23 for the three and six months ended June 30, 2001, respectively.
-SFAS No. 145 also amends SFAS No. 13 "Accounting for Leases" to require that certain lease modifications having economic effects similar to sale-leaseback transactions be accounted for in the same manner as sale-leaseback transactions.
-This portion of SFAS No. 145 did not have any effect on our financial position or results of operations for the three and six months ended June 30, 2002.
+The effect of this reclassification in the accompanying Condensed Consolidated Statements of Income was a decrease to Other expenses, net of \$28 and \$56 (as restated, see Note 13 to these Condensed Consolidated Financial Statements), and an increase to income taxes of \$11 and \$22 for the three and six months ended June 30, 2001, respectively.